bindestriche/srt_fix/README.md

 #### --skip-downlaod
-If you use the `--skip download` argument in yt-dlp the postprocessor is not triggered and no conversion happens.
+If you use the `--skip download` argument in yt-dlp the postprocessor is not triggered and no conversion happens. you can use `--use-postprocessor srt_fix:when=before_dl` to trigger the ppstprocessor before the download

-You can use the tools below for existing srt files.
+`yt-dlp.exe https://www.youtube.com/watch?v=xxxx  --write-sub    --use-postprocessor srt_fix:when=before_dl --all-subs --skip-download`

 #### --embed-subtitles
-embedding of subtitles is not supported yet. please use another tool to add them yourself.
+embedding of subtitles is not supported.
+Please use another tool to add them yourself.
 You allready have ffmpeg so you could run:

 for one language:
 `ffmpeg -i input.mp4 -i ger.srt -c copy -c:s mov_text -strict -2 -metadata:s:s:0 language=ger output-ger.mp4`